pymssql/pymssql/docs/ref/_mssql.rst

 .. method:: MSSQLConnection.get_header()

-   This method is infrastructure and don't need to be called by your code.
+   This method is infrastructure and doesn't need to be called by your code.
 It gets the Python DB-API compliant header information.
 Returns a list of 7-element tuples describing current result header.
 Only name and DB-API compliant type is filled, rest of the data is ``None``, as permitted by the